Faith Odegbami will use writing skills, social media savvy, to help Korean War Veterans Memorial Foundation in internship

 Faith Odegbami values her ability to express ideas, in speech and on paper, and solve problems, as she’s done in Norwich University’s Corps of Cadets and in the U.S. Army’s Reserve information technology detail.
 This semester in Washington, D.C., she’ll apply her skills to helping the Korean War Veterans Memorial Foundation promote a multimillion-dollar remembrance project.

-The senior dual major in English and Spanish landed an internship with the foundation in December after Norwich University English and Communications Department Chairwoman Lea Williams nominated her.
+The sophomore dual major in English and Spanish landed an internship with the foundation in December after Norwich University English and Communications Department Chairwoman Lea Williams nominated her.

 Odegbami said her first phone call with the foundation was promising, lasting 20 minutes.
 Her second phone call from the foundation was shorter, but sweeter — she learned she’d landed the gig.